nuvention-web/Team-J/README.md

 # Answerly - Team J
 - *docs* folder contains our product's website.
 - *Answerly* folder is our deliverable for Winter quarter.
-- *RateMyClass* folder is our deliverable for Spring quarter.
+- *RateMyClass* folder is folder for our deliverable for Spring quarter.

-Test our product Winter quarter product "Answerly" on http://answerly.herokuapp.com
+Test our Winter quarter product "Answerly" on http://answerly.herokuapp.com

 Spring quarter product under construction.

-Frame/Technologied used to develop the product :
+Frame/Technologies used to develop the product :

 - Front-end : AngularJS